Nonfiction Books » Philosophy Books

 Daniel Dennett

 Daniel Dennett (1942-2024) was an American philosopher.
-(Read our interview with Dennett, about his favourite books).
+(Read our 2023 interview with Daniel Dennett, about his favourite books).
 He was University Professor Emeritus at Tufts University and best known for his work on consciousness.
-Immersed in contemporary neuroscience, in his books he had a superb knack for finding memorable images to communicate his theories about the way consciousness works.
-He’s also known for his writing on free will.
+Immersed in contemporary neuroscience, he had a superb knack for finding memorable images to communicate his theories about the way consciousness works.
+He was also known for his writing on free will.
 Dennett was a prominent atheist, one of the 'four horsemen' (along with Christopher Hitchens, Sam Harris and Richard Dawkins).

 Dennett was a tireless critic of sloppy thinking and even if you don't agree with him, his books are always entertaining to read.
 He was a lively writer and really crafted his books, another reason they have been recommended many, many times in Five Books interviews.